ketkichakradeo/recipeprediction/README.md

 **Features in the Model**
 In our baseline model, there are a few features we are examining.
 They are: `'minutes'` (quantitative continuous) , `'n_steps'` (ordinal discrete)  and `'n_ingredients'` (ordinal discrete).

-**Encoding**
+**Encoding and Transformation**
 None of our features were qualititave.
 Therefore, we did not have to use any encoding techniques such as One Hot encoding.
 However, we employed a Binarizer to help classify certain recipes as having many steps or not that many steps.
 We applied the Binarizer to the `'n_steps'` feature in order to get an array of '1' and '0'.
 If the recipe had a lot of steps, it was labeled as a '1' and as a '0' otherwise.
+We used the Binarizer on the other columns too, `'minutes'` and `'n_ingredients'.

 **Performance of the Model**
 After running our model, we can see that the test and train score were high and very similar to each other.
 Therefore we beleive our baseline model is good.
 The actual scores themselves are pretty high; both are in the 77% range, which means that it correctly predicts a rating more than 3/4 of the time, which we think is very good.
 Additionally, the test and train score are almost equal to each other, showing that the baseline model does generalize well to other datasets.